fac27/zakarie-portfolio/README.md

 ## Purpose

-The purpose of this repository is to showcase collections of topics and concepts i have learned at Founders and Coders<br /> pre-apprenticeship course.
+The purpose of this repository is to showcase collections of topics and concepts i have learned at Founders and Coders pre-apprenticeship course.<br />
 It will include links to projects and code snippets from the main topics.<br /> It will be regularly updated to reflect my journey.

 ## Learnings